kahkengwong/PDAC_paper/README.md

 4. `Ensemble_CLR_of_SVM-RF-GBM_Model.py`: Perform Custom Logistic Regression (CLR) on the best ensemble model i.e., the SVM:RF:GBM model.
 5. `Ensemble_SVM-RF-GBM_PMs_and_Probabilities.joblib`: The final CLR-calibrated SVM-RF-GBM ensemble model serialized into a Joblib file containing the exact PM values and predicted probabilities for each case in the training and test sets.
 This file is accessible in a Python environment.

-## Data Source
+## Reference
-This project utilizes data from the study "Detection and localization of early- and late-stage cancers using platelet RNA" by S. In 't Veld et al., 2022, available under GEO accession number GSE183635.
-Users of this data should cite the original article (DOI: 10.1016/j.ccell.2022.08.006).
+This project utilizes data from GSE183635 available on the Gene Expression Omnibus database (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE183635) and in the original article by S. In 't Veld et al., 2022 (DOI: 10.1016/j.ccell.2022.08.006).

 ## Contact
 For further information or questions, please email [kahkeng@usm.my](mailto:kahkeng@usm.my) or [kahkeng3@gmail.com](mailto:kahkeng3@gmail.com).